makeabilitylab/physcomp/sensors/hall-effect.md

 How do electric fields and magnetic fields interact?
 You may remember that electric current produces a magnetic field.
 But does a magnetic field also affect current?
 Yes!

-Electricity and magnetism have long captured human interest but were considered separate forces.
+Electricity and magnetism have long captured human interest but were considered separate phenomena.
 It wasn't until the late 19th century when James Maxwell published [*A Treatise on Electricity and Magnetism*](https://en.wikipedia.org/wiki/A_Treatise_on_Electricity_and_Magnetism), which united electricity and magnetism into one interrelated force: electromagnetism.

 But key questions remained, including, most relevantly for us: how do magnets interact with electric current?
 Enter Edwin Hall.
 As a PhD student at Johns Hopkins, Hall discovered the "Hall effect", which is the production of a voltage difference across an electrical conductor **transverse** to the electric current when a magnetic field is applied.
 This [animation](https://youtu.be/wpAA3qeOYiI) by "How to Mechatronics" helps demonstrate the effect: